elongl/elongl.github.io/_posts/2021-05-30-pwning-home-router.md

 ...
 Binary file usr/sbin/httpd matches
 ```
-When searching for `/apply.cgi` which is where all the HTTP requests are being sent to,
+Consequently, when searching for `/apply.cgi` which is where all the HTTP requests are being sent to,
 the only matches are from the web application with `<FORM>` elements and the `httpd`.

-Apparently, it's a common pattern in "small devices" to combine the web server with the application and business logic,
-a theme with which I was not exactly familiar.

 Generally, the sole job of the web application is to pass parameters to the `httpd` which actually does the heavy lifting.
 I now realized that sooner or later I'd have to reverse the HTTP daemon that is running on the router in order to see how it handles the requests.

 # Analyzing HTTP Daemon
-I opened up Ghidra and filtered the symbol tree to "ping" and found a function called `ping_server`.
+I opened up Ghidra and filtered the symbol tree to "ping" and found a function called [`ping_server`].
 ![Ghidra ping_server]

 Worth mentioning that none of the binaries that were present within the firmware had any debug symbols, and that they were completely stripped.